‘Bates Motel’ Spoilers: New Trailer Shows Norman Is Darker Than Ever, Will Rihanna’s Marion Crane Survive Season 5?

 Rihanna’s Marion Crane Causes Tension With Mother

 Marion Crane will arrive and check into the Bates Motel.
-On a rainy night, decides to stay for a night in the motel.
+On a rainy night, she decides to stay for a night in the motel.
 Norman will offer her something to eat, but Mother will likely have an issue with Norman’s attraction to the beautiful woman.

 First look at Rihanna as Marion Crane on #BatesMotel! https://t.co/s5xD4WQtKV pic.twitter.com/1wBoUW7hAD